 A. We maintain a ratio of 1:4 or better, ensuring individualized instruction.
-However, It is our firm belief that that upholstery is mastered through practice and exploration, therefore we’ll demonstrate, advise, and then step aside so that you can spend your time DOING as opposed to WATCHING.
-This is another reason why it is so important to start small: If your chair is advanced and you’re not yet comfortabe with the basics, you’ll likely end up watching and waiting more than working.
+However, It is our firm belief that upholstery is mastered through practice and exploration, therefore we’ll demonstrate, advise, and then step aside so that you can spend your time DOING as opposed to WATCHING.
+This is another reason why it is so important to start small: If your chair is advanced and you’re not yet comfortable with the basics, you’ll likely end up watching and waiting more than working.
 We want you to have a very successful hands-on experience!

 Q. How long will a chair take me/how far will I get?